freyaliesel/Employee-Tracker/README.md

 ## Description

-Content management system application run in the command line
+Bare-bones ontent management system application for business run in the command line

 ## Table of Contents